 - Confirm drop offs

-In the case where fixed-route bus services are too expensive to run or lack the ability to service geographical areas well, DRT is flourishing.
-Fleet operators and transit agencies are moving to DRT for the simple fact that it helps to improve their offering.
+In the case where fixed-route bus services are too expensive to run or lack the ability to service geographical areas well, Demand-Responsive Transport is flourishing.
+Fleet Operators and Transit Agencies are moving to Demand-Responsive Transport for the simple fact that it helps to improve their offering.

-No doubt, fixed-route and mass transit options will always have their place, but DRT is giving passengers another option that is affordable and convenient.
-For operators, It is providing another way to increase access points to a transit network and provide greater efficiency for feeder services of main corridor lines.
+No doubt, fixed-route and mass transit options will always have their place, but Demand-Responsive Transport is giving passengers another option that is affordable and convenient.
+For Operators, It is providing another way to increase access points to a transit network and provide greater efficiency for feeder services of main corridor lines.

 It goes a long way to provide much needed equity in our transport networks and give people that do not want to burden the cost of private vehicle ownership an alternative and sustainable mode of transport.
 And especially now, as more of our population moves into the elderly bracket, it is providing those that choose to age-in-place or require assistance a convenient way to connect them to essential services.